grodansparadis/Pi_SD_SAVER/README.md

 * the Adafruit 1000C power booster which allows a smooth transition to a backup Lion battery

-* atmel(microchip) Attiny85 which monitors the battery voltage level.
+* an atmel(microchip) Attiny85 which monitors the battery voltage level.

 ### How it works: